 Do You Have a Hidden Sense in Your Gut?

 We often think of the five senses as the only ways we experience the world: sight, hearing, smell, taste, and touch.
-But science is beginning to reveal something remarkable: a “hidden sense” in the gut that may directly shape how the brain perceives hunger, fullness, and overall well-being.
+But science is beginning to reveal something remarkable: a “hidden sense” in the gut that may help shape how the brain perceives hunger, fullness, and overall well-being.

 Neuropods and the “Neurobiotic Sense”